medcomdk/dk-medcom-hospitalnotification/input/pagecontent/index.md

 This implementation guide (IG) is provided by MedCom to describe the use of FHIR &reg;&copy; in message based exchange of data in Danish healthcare.

-The IG contains profiles for MedCom HospitalNotification, which is used to inform a municipality about hospitalization of a patient.
+The IG contains profiles for MedCom HospitalNotification (Dansk: Sygehusadvis), which is used to inform a municipality about hospitalization of a patient.

 Profiles used in HospitalNotification are not as open as other profiles because the message is automatically sent and thus not based on a patient consent.
-The legislation permits this exchange, but the message shall not contain more information than nessecary.
+The legislation permits this exchange, but the message shall not contain more information than necessary.

+More information about the [clinical guidelines and legislation](https://medcomdk.github.io/dk-medcom-hospitalnotification/#clinical-guidelines) can be found here.

+#### HospitalNotification Message

 The following diagram depicts the structure of the HospitalNotification message.